mkvtvseries/GDrive-X/README.md

 ## Disclaimer

-GDrive-X is created for educational purposes only.
-Use at your own risk.
+GDrive-X is created for educational purposes only. <i>*Use at your own risk.</i>

+<p>Please read the Disclaimer carefully before you start to use the GDrive-X (repository).
+By using the GDrive-X (repository) or by downloading GDrive-X (repository) when this option is made available to you, you accept and agree to be bound and abide by the Disclaimer.
+If you do not want to agree to the GDrive-X (repository)'s Disclaimer, you must not access or use the GDrive-X (repository).</p>

+<b>For Educational And Informational Purposes Only</b>

+<p>The information contained on this Website and the resources available for download through this website are for educational and informational purposes only.</p>
 <br>
 ```
 Fair Use